rafaeelaudibert/rafaeelaudibert/README.md

 * 💼 Currently working at [PostHog 🦔](https://posthog.com/), with React+Typescript, Python + Django, Clickhouse, and much more, in an incredible product! <br/>
 * 🔖 Find out more about me in [my website](https://www.rafaaudibert.dev)<br/>
 * 📝 You can also read my articles in [my blog](https://www.rafaaudibert.dev/blog)<br/>
+* 🪪 You can find my business card by running `npx rafaaudibert` - see [repo](https://www.github.com/rafaeelaudibert/npx-rafaaudibert)